-In accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, Exceed Academies Trust has calculated the following gender pay gap.
+In accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, Exceed Academies Trust is able to present the following calculations in respect of the gender pay gap.

 The gender pay gap is a measure of the difference between the average hourly earnings of men and women and should not to be confused with equal pay.
 Equal pay is the legislation that makes it unlawful to pay people less for doing work of the same value, based on their gender.
-We take equal pay seriously and we have undertaken numerous job evaluation reviews to ensure staff are paid fairly in accordance with their job roles.
+We take equal pay seriously and we are confident that the required steps are taken in order to ensure that staff are paid fairly in accordance with their job roles.

 We are required to calculate and publish the following figures:

-- Proportion of males and females receiving a bonus payment – 0%
+- Proportion of males and females receiving a bonus payment – N/A

 - Proportion of males and females in each quartile band (see table)

-At the snapshot date, we employed 486 staff – 402 women and 84 men.
-The majority of staff in the lower and lower middle pay quartiles are female (86.78% and 90.98%).
-This is because in most schools, the lowest pay quartiles includes roles such as cleaning, catering, administration and classroom support.
-The majority of staff in these roles are female.
+At the snapshot date, 31 March 2019, Exceed Academies Trust employed 483 staff – 392 women and 91 men with the majority of staff in the lower and lower middle pay quartiles being female (84.3% and 90.1%).
+This is representative of the 2018 figures and as with last year, this is due to a high proportion of female staff occupying roles within the lowest pay quartiles includes roles such as cleaning, catering, administration and classroom support.

-At the upper pay quartiles, it is pleasing to note that the majority of staff are also female (74.38%).
-This tells us that although a lot of women in our organisation are at the lowest pay quartiles, a lot are also at the upper pay quartiles.
+Within the upper pay quartiles, it is positively noted that the majority of staff are also female and although this figure has reduced slightly, it remains over 70% (74.2%), which is only a marginal reduction of 2.3% on 2018.
+This tells us that although a great proportion of women in our organisation are employed within the lower pay quartiles, a substantial amount of women also occupy roles within the upper pay quartiles.